 Think about how many brand pieces feature your company name: your website, social media, business cards, products, marketing materials, press links, inventory, etc. If you want to operate nationally, you'll need to change all of that + pull back all inventory with the brand on it, or possibly pay monetary damages.
 You'll lose customers, money, and valuable momentum.

-Bottom line: if you’re building a brand, you need to
+Bottom line: if you’re building a brand, you need to trademark it asap!

-3. Create your apparel
+3. Create your products

-If you’ve read our popular blog post, How to Start a Business, you have a plan for what you’ll sell.
+Have a plan for what you’ll sell.
 Once you decide on your designs, you’ll want to create a tech pack to help you outsource your products to a contract manufacturer.
 You’ll want to have a contract in place with your manufacturer that spells out the items produced, specifications, production + payment timelines, and inspection rights.

 It’s also important that you and your manufacturer adhere to federal regulations about children’s brand labeling and testing.
 The law is very strict about children’s products and there are many requirements you need to follow.
 Otherwise, you can be liable to your customers and face regulatory fines.
 The law dictates what your apparel labels need to say, what your required registration card needs to say, what your tracking label should include, and whether you need independent or third party testing.
 If you have products that include drawstring or sleepwear, you have additional requirements.